Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Quadrotor Experiments

+where~${\mb{a}=(k_1, k_2)}$ are the two tuning parameters.
+Intuitively, a larger parameter~$k_1$ encourages tracking reference changes more aggressively, while~$k_2$ is a damping factor that encourages moderate velocities.

-where~$R_{\mathrm{ZYX}}$ is the rotation matrix from the body frame to the inertial frame,~${\vec{f}=(0,0,c)}$ is the mass-normalized thrust and~${\vec{g}=(0,0,g)}$ is the gravitational force.
-In order to control the system, we use measurements of the angles and accelerations to solve for the thrust,~$c$.
-Horizontal position control loops are shaped to behave in the manner of a second-order systems with time constant~$\tau$ and damping ratio~$\zeta$.
-Based on a given desired reference trajectory, commanded accelerations are computed
+A more sophisticated approach to control quadrotor vehicles is to use estimates of the angles and accelerations to solve for the thrust~$c$.
+We use loop shaping on the horizontal position control loops so that they behave in the manner of a second-order systems with time constant~$\tau$ and damping ratio~$\zeta$.
+Based on a given desired reference trajectory, commanded accelerations are computed as